carpentries-incubator/cwl-novice-tutorial/index.md

 ### For Contributors

-Use the _Episodes_ menu above to browse through the pages for indivual blocks of learning objectives.
+Use the _Episodes_ menu above to browse through the pages for individual blocks of learning objectives.
 These pages can be used for designing challenges/exercises for the tutorial, as described in detail on [this Issue](https://github.com/carpentires-incubator/cwl-novice-tutorial/issues/7).